jbeck018/howlerops/docs/PROJECT_TRACKING_SYSTEM.md

-# SQL Studio Tiered Architecture - Project Tracking System
+# Howlerops Tiered Architecture - Project Tracking System

 ## Overview

-This document provides an overview of the comprehensive project tracking system for SQL Studio's tiered architecture implementation.
+This document provides an overview of the comprehensive project tracking system for Howlerops's tiered architecture implementation.
 The system consists of multiple interconnected documents designed to provide complete visibility into project progress, risks, quality, and day-to-day execution.

 **Created:** 2025-10-23
 **Project Timeline:** 24 weeks (6 phases)